Esri/gradle-eclipse-studio-android/README.md

 ```

 ## Usage
-Now that you have set up the repo project and contextualized the gradle build script (build.gradle) you can generate projects with cross-IDE compatibility between Eclipse and Android Studio based on the gradle build tool.
+Now that you have set up the repo project and contextualized the gradle build script (build.gradle) you can generate projects with cross-IDE compatibility between Eclipse and Android Studio based on the gradle wrapper build tool.
+It is important to use the gradle wrapper to ensure the correct version of gradle is used to support the project.
 Use this command to setup Eclipse project.

 ```
-$ gradle cleanEclipse eclipse --info
+$ ./gradlew cleanEclipse eclipse --info
 ```

 This build command will set up projects with a HelloWorld source template to customize your app project of which you can now open in Eclipse or Android Studio all while managing the project with Gradle.